-Following an already successful year, the WIT Youth Choir and conductor Niall Crowley, were given a unique invitation to perform at Carnegie Hall
+Following an already successful year, the SETU Youth Choir and conductor Niall Crowley, were given a unique invitation to perform at Carnegie Hall

 Unique invitational concert